ga4gh/data-security/AAI/AAIConnectProfile.md

             (client_id).

-        2. If treating the token as an opaque a Claim Clearinghouse MUST know in advance where to find a corresponding `/token`.
+        2. If treating the token as an opaque a Claim Clearinghouse MUST know in advance where to find a corresponding Token Endpoint.
 This may limit the functionality of accepting tokens from some Brokers.
-(TODO: Question: is an opaque token an alternative to validation?
-Does 1.2 need to support this flow?)

-    2. For Passport flows, Claim Clearinghouses MUST check the validity of the JWT token.
+    1. For Passport flows, Claim Clearinghouses MUST check the validity of the JWT token.
 Follow the guidance in the JWT access tokens for validity.

-4. Claim Clearinghouses service can be a Broker itself and would follow the [Conformance For Brokers](#conformance-for-brokers).
+3. Claim Clearinghouses service can be a Broker itself and would follow the [Conformance For Brokers](#conformance-for-brokers).

-5. Claim Clearinghouses MUST provide protection against attacks as outlined in [RFC 6819](https://tools.ietf.org/html/rfc6819).
+4. Claim Clearinghouses MUST provide protection against attacks as outlined in [RFC 6819](https://tools.ietf.org/html/rfc6819).

     1. Section 5.1.6 of RFC 6819 contains a SHOULD section that states `Ensure that client applications do not share tokens with 3rd parties.` This profile provides a mechanism for Clearinghouses to consume access tokens from multiple brokers in a manner that does not involve 3rd parties.
 Client applications SHOULD take care to not spread the tokens to any other services that would be considered 3rd parties.

-6. If making use of [Visas](#term-visa) directly from `/token` or from a Passport:
+5. If making use of [Visas](#term-visa) directly from a Token Endpoint or from a Passport:

     1. The Claim Clearinghouse MUST validate that all token checks pass (such as the token hasn’t expired) as described elsewhere in this specification and